aahlad2000/go-auth/README.md

 - To check and validate user
 - Custom expiry date of JWT token
 - To get user details from JWT token
+- To cache the token and send the cached token for duplicate requests